opfab/operatorfabric-core/config/README.md

 ## web-ui

 Contains Nginx configuration files:
-- `nginx-cors-permissive.conf`: Used for development mode.
-- `nginx-java.conf.template`: Used for Java mode.
-This is a template file processed by the startup script to set the Docker host IP.
+- `nginx-dev.conf.template`: Used for development and Java mode.
+This template is processed by the startup script to set the Docker host IP, allowing services outside Docker (such as in Java mode) to be accessed.
+It includes permissive CORS settings.
 - `nginx-prod.conf`: Used for production mode.
 The startup script will copy the appropriate file to `nginx.conf`.

 ### ui-config